-Our vision is to enrich the quality of our artists’ creative experiences; to inspire, inform, stimulate, and challenge all students in art and design, so that they aspire to become innovators, and experiment, invent and create their own works of art.
+Our vision is to enrich the quality of our artists’ creative experiences; to inspire, inform, stimulate and challenge all students in art and design.
+We want our students to aspire to become innovators, and experiment, invent and create their own thoughtful works of art.

 Art and Design at Bower Park Academy offers students the opportunity to develop their creativity by using a range of skills in a wide variety of contexts.
 We aim to inspire and challenge students, equipping them with the knowledge and skills to experiment and express their own ideas with confidence.

 In line with the National Curriculum for Art and Design, we ensure that all students;

 - produce a portfolio of creative work, exploring their ideas, provoking thought and recording their experiences

 - become proficient in experimentation in drawing, painting, sculpture and other art, craft and design techniques, such as photography and digital editing

 - evaluate and analyse the creative works of others, using the language of art, craft and design